 You can modify the contents of a runbook in Draft mode.
 For this runbook, you don’t need to make any modifications.

-Click PUBLISH to promote the runbook so it's ready for production use.
+Click PUBLISH to promote the runbook, marking it ready for production use.

-When you are prompted to save and publish the runbook, click Yes.
+When you are prompted for confirmation, click Yes.